 After attending an information session and deciding the EMG Program is right for you, you must apply and be accepted into the program.
-Applications are due by April 10, 2019.
-2019 EMGV Program Application.
-To receive an application packet by mail, contact the N.C.
+Download the Application.
+To receive an application packet by mail, contact N.C.
 Cooperative Extension, Union County Center by calling 704-283-3729 or email Debbie_dillion@ncsu.edu.

 As an Extension Master Gardener volunteer trainee, you will complete an extensive training course and 50 hours volunteer internship.
 In Union County, training for volunteers covers gardening skills, knowledge, and volunteer skills.